Posted on June 8, 2021

 Peoria Illinois Star November 18, 1959

 There are obvious discrepancies between the death cert. and the obit.
-“Died at home” in obit. instead of Lakeview Terrace Sanitarium, death cert.
-“Cancer of the lung” in death cert. vs. a “series of strokes,” as we see in the obit.
+“Died at home” in obituary, instead of Lakeview Terrace Sanitarium, death certificate.

-Joseph and Virginia Married in 1915 and then became a vaudeville act with Josephine.
-Not the order as described in the obit, which was likely written by Virginia or Donna V.
+Joseph and Virginia Married in 1915 and after this became a vaudeville act with her sister Josephine.
+Not the order as described in the obit, which was likely written by Virginia or Donna V. Or relayed over a long distance phone call

 San Fernando Valley abbreviated SFV.